NOC-MSM/pyBDY/docs/index.md

 Below is excerpts from an example *namelist.bdy*.

 Here the file paths are set.
 These can be absolute (i.e. starting with "/") or relative (i.e. starting with "./").
+For help with what variables are needed in these files see [How to use pyBDY :student:](#how-to-use-pybdy-student).
+In the example case, the bathmetry file needed to be calculated before running pybdy.
+It may also be the case that you need to calculate variables like gdept for the sn_src_zgr file fore running pybdy.
+For setting up the grid_name_map.json see the JSON file example section below.

 ```
 !------------------------------------------------------------------------------